PietroSassone/java-test-automation-homework/README.md

 **2. Reporting and logging**
 The framework saves reports and logs in the target folder after a test run finishes.
 1. Logs are saved in target/logs
-1. TestNG and Surefire reports are saved in target/surefire-reports
+1. TestNG and Surefire reports are saved in target/surefire-reports along with any failed UI test screenshot

 **3. Pre-requirements for running the tests**
 - Have Maven installed.